mkicjn/c2kanren/README.md

 That goal has not been completely forgotten, but it _has_ taken the backseat to prioritize getting everything to work well in the first place.

 Implementation-wise, the interpreter was originally modeled a bit after SectorLISP and tinylisp, combining interesting aspects of the two with new ideas of my own.
-However, over time (and especially as a result of working through various design challenges), things have strayed away from either two and gotten more original.
+However, over time (and especially as a result of working through various issues), the design has become more original.

 Here's a breakdown of the interpreter's design, in general and relative to tinylisp and SectorLisp:
 * Lexerless recursive descent parser with 1 character lookahead - original, but probably similar to either since it's an obvious approach